Budget 2026

 - People getting Disability Allowance or Blind Pension will be eligible for Back to Work Family Dividend when taking up employment.

-- €1.20 increase in the Wage Subsidy Scheme base rate to €7.50 per hour and introducing a middle rate of €8.50 from April 2026.
+- €1.20 increase in the base rate to €7.50 per hour for employers with 1-6 employees on the scheme

 - Largest ever increase in the Carer’s Allowance income disregard from July 2026